usdoj-crt/beta-ada/_pages/_resources/title-iii-manual.md

 activity but who has recovered from the impairment.
 Examples of individuals who have a history of an impairment are persons who have histories of mental or emotional illness, drug addiction, alcoholism, heart disease, or cancer.
-2. Persons who have been misclassified as having an impairment.Examples include persons who have been erroneously diagnosed as mentally retarded or mentally ill.
+2. Persons who have been misclassified as having an impairment.
+Examples include persons who have been erroneously diagnosed as mentally retarded or mentally ill.

 ### III-2.6000 &quot;Regarded as.&quot;